anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the pledge is unable to process the caCerts, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

-* 400 Bad Request: if the pledge detects an error in the format of the request
+* 400 Bad Request: if the pledge detects an error in the format of the request.
-* 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate)
+* 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate).
-* 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available trust anchors (e.g., self-signed CA certificates)
+* 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available trust anchors (e.g., self-signed CA certificates).
-* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`
+* 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`.

 Otherwise, if processing completes successfully, the pledge SHOULD reply with HTTP 200 OK without a response body.
 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.